SirChurchill9999/Claude/README.md

 >
 >1.
 Write three topic sentences arguing for {{STATEMENT}}.
 >2.
 Write three topic sentences arguing against {{STATEMENT}}.
 >3.
 Write an essay by expanding each topic sentence from Steps 1 and >2, and adding a conclusion to synthesize the arguments.
-Please >enclose the essay in `<essay></essay>` XML tags.
+Please >enclose the essay in &lt;essay&gt;&lt;/essay&gt; XML tags.
 >
 >
 ><br>Do you understand the instructions?</p>

+## Example
+Please follow these steps:
+1. Write three topic sentences arguing for {{STATEMENT}}.
+2. Write three topic sentences arguing against {{STATEMENT}}.
+3. Write an essay by expanding each topic sentence from Steps 1 and 2, and adding a conclusion to synthesize the arguments.
+Please enclose the essay in &lt;essay&gt;&lt;/essay&gt; XML tags.

+Do you understand the instructions?

 ## Example
 <!-- start:code block -->